aws-samples/awsome-distributed-training/3.test_cases/16.pytorch-cpu-ddp/README.md

 [Anaconda](https://www.anaconda.com/) leverages conda environments to create distinct spaces for projects, allowing different Python versions and libraries to coexist without conflicts by isolating updates to their respective environments.
 [Docker](https://www.docker.com/), a containerization platform, packages applications and their dependencies into containers, ensuring they run seamlessly across any Linux server by providing OS-level virtualization and encapsulating the entire runtime environment.

-This example showcases CPU [PyTorch DDP](https://pytorch.org/tutorials/beginner/ddp_series_theory.html) environment setups utilizing these approaches for efficient environments management.
+This example showcases CPU [PyTorch DDP](https://pytorch.org/tutorials/beginner/ddp_series_theory.html) environment setup utilizing these approaches for efficient environment management.

 ## 1. Preparation

+This guide is compatible with both Slurm and EKS clusters.
+Please follow the sections corresponding to the type of cluster you use.
-This guide assumes that you have the following:
+The guide assumes that you have the following:

+**Slurm:**
 * A functional Slurm cluster on AWS, whose compute instances are based on DeepLearning AMI.
 * An FSx for Lustre filesystem mounted on `/fsx`.
 * `enroot` if you want to run the container example.

+**EKS:**
+* An EKS cluster on AWS with x86-based CPU nodes, accessible via `kubectl`.
+* An FSx for Lustre persistent volume claim named `fsx-pv`, you can use an example from [here](https://github.com/aws-samples/aws-do-eks/tree/main/Container-Root/eks/deployment/csi/fsx), if you need to create one.
+* Docker

-We recommend that you setup a Slurm cluster using the templates in the architectures [directory](../../1.architectures).
+We recommend that you setup a Slurm or EKS cluster using the templates in the architectures [directory](../../1.architectures).

-## 2. Submit training job using conda environment
+## 2. Submit training job using conda environment on Slurm

 In this step, you will create PyTorch virtual environment using conda.
+This method is only available on Slurm because it runs the training job without using a container.

 ```bash
 bash 0.create-conda-env.sh